samyaktx/probo-rs/README.md

 # Overview

-The goal of this assignment is to create a basic options trading app in Node.js.
+Create a basic options trading app in Axum.
 The app will simulate a trading system for options by managing balances and an orderbook using in-memory variables.
 This assignment will help you understand state management, working with in-memory data structures, and handling basic API requests.

 Example website - https://probo.in/